 Sign and Symptoms of liver disease

-When the liver disease comes in talk, it counts more than hundred disease related to liver.
+When the liver disease comes in the talk, it counts more than hundred diseases related to the liver.
 Among hundreds of such disease, the major symptoms may include jaundice and weight loss.
-Furthermore, the common symptoms include weakness and fatigue, loss of weight, nausea and vomiting and yellow discoloration of the skin.
+Furthermore, the common symptoms include weakness and fatigue, loss of weight, nausea, and vomiting and yellow discoloration of the skin.

 Dietetic Regulations of liver disease

 The abundant amount of carbohydrates and sugars is essential to generate enough glucose in the blood.
-Pungent items, mustard, tamarind, oilseeds, meat, tubers, fried things, fat-rich items, too much drinking of coffee, obsession of polished rice, draining off the boiled rice water, over eating, chilies etc. which are injurious or detrimental to the liver.
-It is better for the liver to take buttermilk, milk, and fruit juices along with ladyfingers, water melons, apples, garlic, carrot, raw tomatoes, and oranges are also beneficial.
+Pungent items, mustard, tamarind, oilseeds, meat, tubers, fried things, fat-rich items, too much drinking of coffee, an obsession of polished rice, draining off the boiled rice water, overeating, chilies etc. which are injurious or detrimental to the liver.
+It is better for the liver to take buttermilk, milk, and fruit juices along with ladyfingers, watermelons, apples, garlic, carrot, raw tomatoes, and oranges are also beneficial.